 In May 1994, I met a farm boy from my hometown and he introduced me to Jesus, the God who forgives and offers new beginnings.
 I eagerly placed my faith in Jesus and experienced a radical life change.
 Seven years later, we married in spite of many odds against us.
 My husband, Scott and I lived in Erie, PA for 14 years before God moved us south in 2015.
 We currently make our home in the metro Atlanta area with our sons, Isaiah and Caleb.

 The New Me

-It took three decades for my mind to be reprogrammed with right thoughts and my heart to heal from self-inflicted wounds.
+It took three decades for my mind to be reprogrammed with right thoughts and my heart to heal.
 The new me believes I am designed by my Maker with unique beauty, incomparable worth and a valuable purpose.
-My passion is to help all women discover their beauty, worth, and life’s purpose from God.
-So they may live contented lives without striving to be more and different from their unique design.
+Now my life is devoted to telling everyone about the God who gave me a new life and a new identity as his daughter.